There are approximately 5000 taste receptors on your tongue.

 Upon its release it is used to aid in the breakdown and absorption of nutrients.
 Bile is made with cholesterol, and part of the benefits of globe artichokes bitter constituent and liver stimulating action, is to reduce cholesterol by releasing it as bile.

 Globe artichoke also provides anti-diabetic, antioxidant, and hepatoprotective (liver protecting) effects.
 You can find artichoke bitters here.
 As with any bitter, artichoke bitters are best taken before a meal, and on a regular basis.

 I recommend this Artichoke extract.

-Hops are probably best known for their role in giving beer its signature bitter flavor.
+Hops are probably best known for their role in giving beer its signature bitter flavour.
 The hops plant, is the only other species found in the cannabis family, and much like the cannabis plant itself, it produces a powerfully medicinal resin on its female flower buds.
-This resin is the main source of the bitter flavor, and subsequently the source of its digestive system benefits.
+This resin is the main source of the bitter flavour, and subsequently the source of its digestive system benefits.

 I recommend this Hops Extract.